GIFT: Games as Informal Training for Generalizable LLMs: Conclusion

 \section{Conclusion}

 Inspired by theories in cognitive science, we model formal learning as structured \textit{Math} reasoning tasks and informal learning as interactive, game-based environments.
-We design three representative game settings: single-turn \textit{Matrix Games}, multi-turn two-player \textit{TicTacToe}, and multi-turn multi-player \textit{Who’s the Spy}.
-While a naive mixed training strategy leads to performance degradation, we show that the nested training framework enables effective integrations.
-Extensive experiments demonstrate that the combination of formal and informal learning is necessary and compared to mixed training, nested training improves both generalization and training stability across diverse settings, resulting in LLMs with broader abilities.
+We design three representative game settings: \textit{Matrix Games}, \textit{TicTacToe}, and \textit{Who's the Spy}.
+While a naive mixed training strategy leads to degradation at both task-local and cross-task level, we show that the CST framework enables effective task-local signal isolation and cross-task gradient coordination.
+Extensive experiments demonstrate that the combination of formal and informal learning is necessary.
+Compared to mixed training, CST improves generalization across diverse settings consistently, resulting in LLMs with broader abilities.